-35 Retirement
+37 Retirement

-Since 1 October 2011 the School has ceased to have an organisational wide contractual or default retirement age.
-The School cannot assume, therefore, that staff will retire at a set age.
-Staff are encouraged to have open discussions with their Head of Department/Head of Service as early as possible in their planning for retirement.
-However, staff will be invited by their Head of Department/Head of Service to attend a formal meeting to discuss their plans during the year they reach the age of 59.
+The School has no contractual or default retirement age, and therefore cannot assume that staff will retire at a set age.
+However, members of staff are encouraged to have open discussions with their Head of Department/ Head of Service as early as possible in their planning for retirement.
+However, staff will be invited by their Head of Department/Head of Service to attend a formal meeting to discuss their plans during the year in which they reach the age of 62.

-Staff who wish to retire from the School are required to resign in writing from their post, to their Head of Department/Head of Service (copy to HR) providing at least their contractual notice.
+Staff who wish to retire from the School are required to resign in writing from their post, to their Head of Department/Head of Service (copy to HR providing at least their contractual notice.
 Human Resources will acknowledge receipt and confirm acceptance of the request to retire by reason of resignation.

-Staff wishing to transition to their retirement date can submit a request to work flexibly.
-Staff wishing to request to work flexibly should submit any such request to their Head of Department/ Head of Service no later than 12 months prior to any proposed commencement of any such flexible option.
+Staff wishing to transition to an agreed retirement date can submit a request to work flexibly.

+Staff wishing to request to work flexibly should submit any such request to their Head of Department/Head of Service no later than 12 months prior to any proposed commencement of any such flexible option.

-The School's pension schemes (USS and SAUL) still retain a Normal Pension Age (NPA), as will the State Pension.
+The School's pension schemes (USS and SAUL still retain a Normal Pension Age (NPA, as will the State Pension.